-NOTE 8 - RELATED PARTY TRANSACTIONS
+NOTE 8-RELATED PARTY TRANSACTIONS

-The petition for creation of the Authority pursuant to Chapter 349 of the Ohio Revised Code was filed with the Franklin County Commissioners by M/I Homes of Central Ohio and the Pinnacle Development Company of Grove City (collectively, the Developer).
-Three of the seven Authority Board members are comprised of individuals appointed by the Developer based on the County Commissioners' Resolution and Chapter 349 of the Ohio Revised Code.
+The petition for creation of the Authority pursuant to Chapter 349 of the Ohio Revised Code was filed with the Franklin County Commissioners by M/I Homes of Central Ohio and the Pinnacle Development Company of Grove City (collectively, the "Developer").
+Three of the seven Authority Board members are comprised of individuals appointed by the Developer based on the County Commissioner's Resolution and Chapter 349 of the Ohio Revised Code.

-Land within the district was initially owned by nine separate entities.
-Pursuant to the Acquisition Agreements, this land has been transferred to Jim Hendrix, Joseph Ciminello and JBJ Venture (collectively, the Assignors).
-On November 5, 2003, the Assignor entered into an Agreement of Sale and Assignment of Purchase Contract (the Purchase Agreement) with M/I Homes.
-Under this Purchase Agreement, M/I Homes agreed to purchase and assume the rights of the Assignors to acquire the district lands pursuant to the Acquisition Agreements.
+Land within the District was initially owned by nine separate entities.
+Pursuant to the Acquisition Agreements, this land has been transferred to Jim Hendrix, Joseph Ciminello and JBJ Venture (collectively, the "Assignors").
+On November 5, 2003, the Assignors entered into an Agreement of Sale and Assignment of Purchase Contract (the "Purchase Agreement") with M/I Homes.
+Under this Purchase Agreement, M/I Homes agreed to purchase and assume the rights of the Assignors to acquire the district lands pursuant to the Acquisition Agreement.
 The Purchase Agreement allocated certain development rights and obligations relating to the district lands between M/I Homes and the Assignors.
 The Assignors subsequently designated Pinnacle Development to carry out their development rights and obligations under the Purchase Agreement.
-Some of the land in the Authority is to be sold to additional developers by the Developers.
+Some of the land in the Authority is to be sold to additional developers by the Developer.

-The Authority had Infrastructure Acquisition and Construction Agreements, which are dated July 15, 2004 with the Developers to acquire and construct certain community facilities within Authority.
-Under these agreements, the Developers selected contractors and signed contracts for the construction of the Authority's infrastructure.
-Payments to contractors by the Authority were made directly with contractors or to the Developer who paid costs to the contractors.
+The Authority had Infrastructure Acquisition and Construction Agreements, which are dated July 15, 2004, with the Developer to acquire and construct certain community facilities within the District.
+Under these agreements, the Developer selected contractors and signed contracts for the construction of the Authority's infrastructure.
+Payments to contractors by the Authority were made directly with contractors or to the Developer who then paid the contractors.
 The Developer supervised and approved all construction work.
-Prior to payment of draws, an independent inspector has to sign off on work completed before the Authority can sign off for draws to be paid by the trustee.
+Prior to payment of draws, an independent inspector was required to sign off on work completed before the Authority could approve draws to be paid by the trustee.
+Payments to M/I Homes totaled \$922,756 and \$514,666 in 2008 and 2007, respectively.
+Payments to Pinnacle Development totaled \$81,377 in 2008.
+There were no payments to Pinnacle Development in 2007.

-On July 15, 2004, the Authority signed a Lease Agreement with the Pinnacle Club Homeowners' Association Inc to acquire, construct and install certain improvements and personal property on the tract of land measuring 8.143 acres and situated in the State of Ohio, County of Franklin, and City of Grove City.
-This tract is located in Virginia Military Survey Number 478 and 6840 and being part of the 209.152 acre tract conveyed to M/I Homes of Central Ohio, LLC by deed of record in Instrument Number 00405260121580, (all references refer to the records of the Recorder's Office, Franklin County, Ohio) within Authority.
+On July 15, 2004, the Authority signed a Lease Agreement with the Pinnacle Club Homeowner's Association Inc. to acquire, construct, and install certain improvements and personal property on the tract of land measuring 8.143 acres and situated in Grove City, Franklin County, Ohio.
+This tract is located in Virginia Military Survey Number 478 and 6840 and being part of the 209.152 acre tract conveyed to M/I Homes of Central Ohio, LLC by deed of record in Instrument Number 00405260121580, (all references refer to the records of the Recorder's Office, Franklin County, Ohio) within the Authority.
 Under this lease agreement, the Authority covenanted to construct and install an 8,000 square foot multi-purpose facility (Community Center), including two tennis courts, a 25-meter swimming pool, and an outdoor multipurpose court.
-The building would include an aerobics workout room, a health and fitness room, a childrens' activity room, locker rooms, and office space.
+The building would include an aerobics workout room, a health and fitness room, a children's activity room, locker rooms, and office space.
 Additional exterior improvements include improved parking, landscaping, and other necessary improvements.
 The personal property located within the Community Center consists of exercise equipment, sports equipment, office furniture, carpeting and window treatments and computers.
-The Pinnacle Club Homeowners' Association, Inc. subsequently signed a Base Lease Agreement with Authority for the operation and maintenance of the Community Center.
+The Pinnacle Club Homeowners' Association, Inc. subsequently signed a Base Lease Agreement with the Authority for the operation and maintenance of the Community Center.
+This property has been donated to the Pinnacle Club Homeowners' Association, Inc.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2006 AND 2005
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2008 AND 2007

-NOTE 8 - RELATED PARTY TRANSACTIONS (Continued)
+NOTE 8-RELATED PARTY TRANSACTIONS (Continued)